wdporter/acim/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 ---

-4.&emsp;The real purpose of this world is to use it to correct your unbelief.
+4. The real purpose of this world is to use it to correct your unbelief.
 ²You can never control the effects of fear yourself, because you made fear, and you believe in what you made.
 ³In attitude, then, though not in content, you resemble your Creator, Who has perfect faith in His creations *because* He created them.
 ⁴Belief produces the acceptance of existence.